 Christmas Bird Counts

-WSO helps to coordinate more than 100 Christmas Bird Count circles in Wisconsin.
-Counts take place between Dec 14 and January 5.
-The longest running Citizen Science survey in the world, the Christmas Bird Count provides critical data on population trends.
+WSO helped to establish many of the some 110 Christmas Bird Count circles in Wisconsin now coordinated each year by the National Audubon Society.
+Counts take place between Dec 14 and Jan.
+5. The longest running citizen science survey in the world, the Christmas Bird Count provides critical data on population trends.
+WSO strongly encourages its members to participate in one or more counts.
+For more information, go to https://www.audubon.org/conservation/join-christmas-bird-count

 WSO is participating in an exciting new research project known as Project SNOWstorm.
 As part of this project, a team of researchers is deploying a series of cellular tracking devices on Snowy Owls from the Upper Midwest to the Atlantic coast to learn more about their winter activity and movements.
 WSO funded one of the first two transmitters for this project, which has received much national recognition.
 The WSO-sponsored owls are Buena Vista and Kewaunee.